mondrian-framework/mondrian-framework/packages/docs/docs/docs/guides/04-mocking.md

 The `.mock()` method accepts an optional configuration object:

 - `errorProbability` (number, 0 to 1): Specifies the likelihood that the mock function will return one of its defined errors instead of a successful response.
 Defaults to `0`.
 - `maxDepth` (number): Controls how deeply nested the example data generated for the output type should be.
 This is useful for complex object structures or recursive types.
 Defaults to `1`.
-Be cautious with large values, as it can impact performance for types with many arrays.
+Be cautious with large values, as this can impact performance for types with many arrays.

 ## Use Cases

 - **API Prototyping**: Quickly stand up API endpoints based on defined contracts without writing backend logic.
-- **Frontend Development**: Allow frontend teams to develop against a working API that returns realistic (though random) data structures.
+- **Frontend Development**: Allow frontend teams to develop against a working API that returns realistic (though randomized) data structures.
 - **Contract Testing**: Verify that clients can interact correctly with the API structure before the full implementation is available.
 - **Component Isolation**: When testing a module that depends on another, you can provide mocked implementations for the dependency's functions.